14 best new feel-good books for uplifting reading in 2023

 Vera Wong’s Unsolicited Advice for Murderers by Jesse Q. Sutanto

-Read Vera Wong’s Unsolicited Advice for Murderers for… a lighthearted mystery for 2023 about a charming tea shop owner turned murder detective.
+Read Vera Wong’s Unsolicited Advice for Murderers for… a lighthearted and fun mystery for 2023 about a charming tea shop owner turned detective.

 This is the heartwarming story of Vera Wong, a lady of a certain age who owns a dark and dingy tea shop in San Francisco’s Chinatown.
-Faced with very few customers and a lot of free time, she turns her attention to other hobbies, like stalking her son online.
+Faced with very few customers and a lot of free time, she turns her attention to other hobbies, like following her son’s social media.

 Then one morning, Vera discovers a body in the tea shop.
-She has little faith in the police and is a suspicious Chinese mother with plenty of experience in figuring things out.
+She has little faith in the police and has plenty of experience in figuring things out.
 Helping herself to a little bit of evidence before the police arrive, Vera gets to work on her investigation.

 In the Lives of Puppets by TJ Klune